misener/GRTTWaK-website/support.md

 No. The podcast is totally free to download, and will remain that way.
 Patronage is completely optional.

+## I'm not Canadian.
+Can I still become a patron?

+Of course you can.
+If you support GRTTWaK using one of the links above, your credit card will be charged in [Canadian dollars](https://www.google.ca/search?q=google%20currency%20converter).

 ## Is this secure?

 Yes.
 Patronage is handled by [Memberful](https://memberful.com/), and payments are processed through [Stripe](https://stripe.com).
 You can read more about their online security [here](https://memberful.com/help/general/security/) and [here](https://stripe.com/docs/security).
 Neither GRTTWaK nor Memberful has access to your credit card data.